kairos-io/kairos/GOVERNANCE.md

 ## Project Governance

-This document highlights the roles and responsibilities for the c3OS community members.
-It also outlines the requirements for anyone who is looking to take on leadership roles in the c3OS project.
+This document highlights the roles and responsibilities for the Kairos community members.
+It also outlines the requirements for anyone who is looking to take on leadership roles in the Kairos project.
 This document is loosely based on the [Kyverno Governance](https://main.kyverno.io/community/#project-governance).

 **Note:** Please make sure to read the CNCF [Code of Conduct](/CODE_OF_CONDUCT.md).